runtimeverification/kontrol/docs/state-diff/README.md

 ```
 This will
 - Create two contracts, [`InitialState.sol`](test/kontrol/proofs/utils/InitialState.sol) and [`InitialStateCode.sol`](test/kontrol/proofs/utils/InitialStateCode.sol)
+  - `InitialState.sol` consists of
-  - `InitialState.sol` will have the names of the addresses from `AddressNames.json` and a function `recreateDeployment` that uses `vm.etch` and `vm.store` to allow for state-recreation.
+    - The names of the addresses from `AddressNames.json` stored as `internal constant`s.
+    - The function `recreateDeployment`, which uses `vm.etch` and `vm.store` to allow for state-recreation.
+Note that this function is only meant to be executed with Foundry.
   - `InitialStateCode.sol` contains the code for the relevant addresses used in `InitialState.sol`.
 - Save the two contracts in the directory indicated to the `--output-dir` flag.